henkjannl/py-animate/README.md

 Remarks:
 * For these global commands, a number must be present in column A to prevent the row is ignored, but the value of this number is ignored
-* For short animations, AnimatedGIF is conventient.
+* For short animations, `ANUMATEDGIF` is conventient.
-* If the animation is larger, the GIF file will become very large, and Movie is more suitable
+* If the animation is larger, the GIF file will become very large, and `MOVIE` is more suitable
 * The AnimatedGIF command stores the rendered images in memory and then creates the GIF at the end.
 This can require much memory.
 Only the frames between `FIRSTFRAME` and `LASTFRAME` end up in the animated GIF
 * The Movie command uses the frames in the `../Frames` directory.
 Therefore, all rendered frames are used.
 If going from a high to a low `FRAMERATE`, ensure to remove the frames that are no longer needed from the `../Frames` directory before creating the movie
 * If you plan to create a movie, please choose a standard movie format, such as 720x576 (PAL) 1280×720 (HD720p) or 1920×1080 (HD1080p), to ensure the output is compatible with standard movie players.